New.net: Lawsuit

 On 6 May 2003 New.net filed a federal lawsuit in the Central District Court of California against Lavasoft, distributor of Ad-Aware.
 Their claims against Lavasoft of false advertising, unfair competition, trade libel, and tortious interference were stricken and dismissed with prejudice the following year.

 Legal controversy

 NewDotNet has been implicated as the cause of a controversial 2007 criminal trial which received international media coverage.
 In State of Connecticut v.
 Julie Amero, a substitute teacher was arrested after students in her 7th Grade class reported that they had seen pornographic images on her computer screen.
 Amero said the computer would not stop sending pop-ups and that she did not know what to do with the computer.

 Amero was convicted on four counts of risk of injury to a minor, or impairing the morals of a child, and faced up to 40 years in prison.
 The state Supreme Court overturned the conviction and ordered a new trial, but Amero instead pleaded guilty to the lesser charge of disorderly conduct and had her Connecticut teaching credentials revoked.
-A subsequent forensic analysis revealed that the uncontrollable pornographic popups were propagated by NewDotNet.
+A subsequent forensic analysis revealed that the uncontrollable pornographic pop-ups were propagated by NewDotNet.